-This is an alert about your drinking water and a cosmetic dental problem that might affect children under nine years of age.
+Kyle's water supply does NOT have fluoride added to it; the fluoride in our groundwater sources are naturally occurring.
 At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/L) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-The drinking water provided by your community water system City of Kyle has a fluoride concentration of 2.05 mg/L.
+The drinking water provided by your community water system City of Kyle has a fluoride concentration of 1.94 mg/L.